Skip to content

 Consider climate change risks – even if the risks to your organisation seem low

 After considering climate change risk, your organisation may then decide that there aren’t any significant exposures to be managed.
-It’s important to keep a record of this decision in case, especially if there’s a formal review of your compliance with applicable laws.
+It’s important to keep a record of this decision to show you’ve been through a due process if there’s a formal review of your compliance with applicable laws.
 A good example is the minutes of your Audit and Risk Committee meeting.
 As new information becomes available or you’re making significant decisions, review this position and determine if you need to update your risk register.

 Next steps

 Review your risk register and risk reports for evidence you’ve considered climate change.
-If you’re in the initial stages, refer to the other topics Using risk management to help you address climate change and Exploring Victoria’s climate change risks to help you ensure climate change is covered.
+If you’re in the initial stages, refer to the other topics listed on VMIA’s webpage – Using risk management to help you address climate change to help you ensure climate change is covered.
+If you’re a Board member, review this guide on Director’s duties written for you.